-If you live in the Stratford upon Avon area please do come along to one of my live, in person Yoga Nidra sessions at The Old School Yoga Studio.
+If you live in the Stratford upon Avon area please do come along to one of my live, in person Nidra Meditation sessions at The Old School Yoga Studio.

-Please visit my meetup page to book a space or drop me a message and you can pay cash on the night.
+Please visit Eventbrite to book a space or drop me a message and you can pay cash on the night.

 “Yoga nidra is the yoga of aware sleep.
 In this lies the secret of self healing.
 Yoga Nidra is a technique in which the distractions of the mind are contained and the mind is relaxed.”

 A nidra meditation or ‘yoga nidra’ is effortless relaxation.